byceps/byceps/docs/blueprints/seating/index.rst

 Each seat references these two entities:

-* An **area** represents the physical location of a group of seats.
+* An **seating area** represents the physical location of a group of seats.

-* A **category** is meant to separate seats in different price ranges from each another.
+* A **ticket category** is meant to separate seats in different price ranges from each another.

-  Since a ticket is bound to a category, a user with a ticket from category X cannot reserve a seat that belongs to category Y.
+  Since a ticket is bound to a ticket category, a user with a ticket from ticket category X cannot reserve a seat that belongs to ticket category Y.

-Each area and category belongs to a specific party since each seating setup often is party-specific (even if multiple parties are held in the same location).
+Each seating area and ticket category belongs to a specific party since each seating setup often is party-specific (even if multiple parties are held in the same location).

 .. _seating-example-small: